museomix/museomix.org/wp-content/plugins/wysija-newsletters/readme.txt

 * fixed get_avatar during install completely irrelevant
 * fixed wordpress post in editor when an article had an image with height 0px
 * fixed when domain does not exist, trying to send email, we need to flag it as undelivered after 3 tries and remove it from the queue
-* fixed user tags [user:firstname | defaul:subscriber] left over when sent through queue and on some users
+* fixed user tags [user:firstname | default:subscriber] left over when sent through queue and on some users
 * fixed get_version when wp-admin folder doesn't exist...
 * fixed Bulk Unsubscribe from all list "why can't I add him"